beyond-all-reason/teiserver/documents/guides/spads_install.md

 [SPADS]((https://github.com/Yaribz/SPADS)) (Spring Perl Autohost for Dedicated Server) is a Perl autohost program for SpringRTS/Recoil engine.
 You should set it up if you wish to develop and test features related to lobbies over the Spring protocol.

 ## Purpose of SPADS installation
 If you run your local Teiserver, you can connect to it through a client like Chobby by changing the server address to `localhost` and logging in.
-However, there won't see any lobbies.
+However, you won't see any lobbies.
 Lobbies are hosted and managed by SPADS so you will need to set it up first if you wish to work with them.

 ## SPADS installation
 There are several ways to install SPADS, but the recommended method when using Teiserver and Beyond All Reason is to follow the local testing instructions in the [Ansible SPADS Setup](https://github.com/beyond-all-reason/ansible-spads-setup?tab=readme-ov-file#local-testing).
 This Ansible playbook is up to date and used for production setups.
 It automates most of the installation and setup process and is significantly faster than doing it manually.